reactabular/reactabular/docs/transforms/edit.md

 * `({ value, onValue }) => <React element>`

 It will receive the current `value` and is expected to emit the result through `onValue` upon completion.

+There's a separate section covering editors that implement this interface.